-- Easy!
+- Is it really this simple?
+Yes!
 Mix all the ingredients together, let it thicken, spread it all out, then bake until crunchy and toasty.

 For such minimal ingredients, you'll be amazed at how much flavor these crackers have.
 Seriously.